 The SAA's module based program structure allows participants to individually combine program parts based on their own preferences.

 The modules are each led by two members of the SAA Academic Council.
-The duration of each module is five days, always starting on a Thursday morning and ending on a Monday night.
+The duration of each module is five days, always starting on a Thursday morning and ending on Monday.

 Introduction to International Arbitration

 Taking of the Evidence Hearings, Discovery, Interim Measures

 From the Hearing to the Challenge and Enforcement of the Award

 The CAS in Arbitration is a joint degree from the University of Lucerne and the University of Neuchâtel in collaboration with the SAA.
 CAS in Arbitration participants attend all four modules, complete a written exam and submit a research paper.